On the duality of massive Kalb-Ramond and Proca fields: Above and beyond the strong coupling scale

 for scales $L<L_{str}$.
 Using these results, we can evaluate the corrections for the longitudinal mode below the strong coupling scale.
 These are given by the second term of $\mathcal{L}_{int}$, and can now be estimated as

 It may be surprising that the corrections due to the strongly coupled mode remain outside the perturbation theory.
 The reason for this lies in the nature of the self-interaction we have considered.
 It is not gauge invariant, and hence if we were to compare the theories we have obtained with the massless case, we would find that the corrections remain.
 However, once the strongly coupled degrees of freedom enter the strong coupling regime, they lose their linear propagator, and stop evolving.
+This is analogous to the Vainshtein mechanism in massive gravity, where the longitudinal mode does not evolve beyond the strong coupling scale.
 In the next chapter, we will summarise and discuss the key findings and implications of the study.